ucsb-cs184-f24/team02-bathroom/team/Learning.md

 Jiaqi --- knowledge in C++, Python, and Java/Javascript.
 Interested in software development.

-Justin - Knowledge of Python, TS, Go, ReactNative, MongoDB, AWS.
+Justin - Knowledge of Python, TS, Go, ReactNative, AWS.
 I have a focus in full stack and backend.